8888/pip/docs/architecture/20251229/habit-tracker/02_COMPONENTS.md

         *   `GetHabitById`: Handles `GET /habits/{id}`.
         *   `UpdateHabit`: Handles `PUT /habits/{id}`.
         *   `DeleteHabit`: Handles `DELETE /habits/{id}`.
-    *   **Application Settings:** The connection string for Cosmos DB will be stored securely in the Function App's application settings.
+    *   **Application Settings:** The connection string for Cosmos DB will be stored securely in **Azure Key Vault**, and the Function App will be configured with a Key Vault Reference to access it.
+This avoids exposing the raw connection string in the Function App's settings.

 ## 4. Azure Cosmos DB (API for MongoDB)